yuvrajparihar/Interview-portal/README.md

 # Interview-portal

-## A interview schedule portal where admin can schedule interviews between candidates and interviewer
+## A interview schedule portal where admin can schedule interviews between candidates and interviewers

 ### Features :
  1. Admin can Create, Edit, Delete interviews